 Marker series.
 This marker is included in the Kentucky Historical Society, and the Medal of Honor Recipients marker series.

 Other nearby markers.
-At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-Iron Made in Kentucky / Grand River Furnace (approx. 3.2 miles away); Suwanee Furnace / Iron Made in Kentucky (approx. 5.7 miles away); Kelly Kettle (approx. 7.4 miles away); New Union Forge / Iron Made in Kentucky (approx. 7.7 miles away); Inundated Site (approx. 8.8 miles away); Crittenden Lyon (approx. 8.8 miles away); Matthew Lyon (approx. 8.8 miles away); Mineral Mound (approx. 10.3 miles away).
+At least 8 other markers are within 11 miles of this marker Iron Made in Kentucky / Grand River Furnace (approx. 3.2 miles away); Suwanee Furnace / Iron Made in Kentucky (approx. 5.7 miles away); Kelly Kettle (approx. 7.4 miles away); New Union Forge / Iron Made in Kentucky (approx. 7.7 miles away); Inundated Site (approx. 8.8 miles away); Crittenden Lyon (approx. 8.8 miles away); Matthew Lyon (approx. 8.8 miles away); Mineral Mound (approx. 10.3 miles away).